Get insider access

 1.761%

-The Sony M9 has passable black uniformity.
+This monitor has passable black uniformity.
 With local dimming disabled, the entire screen is cloudy, and there are a few bright spots throughout the screen where the backlight isn't quite even.
-With local dimming enabled on 'High', there's noticeable blooming around the test cross due to the size of each dimming zone.
-It's mainly noticeable in real content when you have bright objects in otherwise dark scenes, as the dimming zones are too large to dim precisely around the bright object.
+With local dimming enabled on 'High,' there's noticeable blooming around bright objects, but the uniformity is better besides that.

 6.6